MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-power-management-overview.md

 The NDIS 6.20 power management also supports:

--   NDIS 6.20 WOL WLAN enhancements.
-If necessary, a network adapter can handle IEEE 802.11 group temporal key (GTK) rekey requests in a low-power state.
-For more information about WLAN enhancements, see [Native 802.11 Wireless LAN Miniport Adapter Power Management](wake-on-wireless-lan.md).

 -   NDIS 6.20 can return the network adapter to a full-power state when the media connects.
 The operating system puts the network adapter in a low-power state when the media is disconnected.
 For more information about setting a low-power state when media disconnects, see [Low Power on Media Disconnect](low-power-on-media-disconnect.md).

 This section includes the following topics: